Slip & Fall/Trip & Fall Injuries

 Not surprisingly, slip and fall or trip and fall injuries are extremely costly.
 Medical costs nationwide in 2015 alone for these types of injuries exceeded $70 billion, and it is expected that this number is continuing to rise.

 People who are injured after falling can be left with extremely high medical bills to pay, exorbitant costs associated with rehabilitation and possibly long-term care, and the financial fallout from being either temporarily or permanently out of work.
+The Villages slip and fall lawyers are here to help.

 When a person slips and falls or trips and falls due to the carelessness of another person or business, a slip and fall or trip and fall accident has occurred.